 In my opinion, this feature is actually more useful with the arrival of Lion, now that the dock exposé has vanished.
 If there’s a window of the utmost importance, you can keep it that way.

 There’s also the ability to make windows more transparent on your desktop.
 I’ve found this can be useful for chat applications like iChat, as they’re not things you want in plain sight the whole time, but you might want to be keeping an eye on for somebody to come online, for example, unless you have notifications.
-It’s a good half-way house between just minimising the application completely and having it dominating the screen.
+It’s a good half-way house between just minimizing the application completely and having it dominating the screen.

 You can control the degree of transparency between a number of states, rather than just on or off.
 There is a button and a keyboard shortcut you can use to scale through the degrees of transparency and opacity.